You're reading the documentation for a development version. For the latest released version, please have a look at Humble.

 Options for installing ROS 2 Rolling Ridley:

-We currently provide ROS 2 binary packages for the following platforms:
+We provide ROS 2 binary packages for the following platforms:

 We support building ROS 2 from source on the following platforms: